 In the Netherlands assisted suicide in legal and not just for those with terminal illnesses.
 At one clinic in the Hague, anyone with 'unbearable suffering' can be given the relief they seek.

-Significantly the Guardian added that a 70 year old man, surrounded by his family, is pictured being administered euthenasia medication.
+Significantly, the Guardian added that a 70 year old man, surrounded by his family, is pictured being administered euthanasia medication.
 What is his 'unbearable suffering?'
 Borderline dementia.
 Not itself terminal, but we are told in this case the man had decided he did not want to 'go there.'
 Is this a precedence, we wonder, for assisted dying to become assisted suicide in Britain?

 David Cameron Calls For More Dementia

 Over recent months British Prime Minister David Cameron has jumped on the dementia bandwagon with his 'Prime Minster's Challenge on Dementia 2020' implementation plan.
 Aside from warning that we are all at increasing risk of dementia, the government now enthusiastically informs us that it expects some 2 million people to be diagnosed with dementia by 2050.
-As doctors are encouraged to up their dementia diagnoses targets to meet the designated 2m figure (yes really), the nation is to prepare the ground with dementia friendly cities, towns and villages.
+As doctors are encouraged to up their dementia diagnoses targets to meet the designated figure (yes, really) of 2 million, the nation is to prepare the ground with dementia friendly cities, towns and villages.

 As with the end of life agenda south of the border, the Scottish programme clearly targeted the wider public and local communities with the objective of making discussion of death commonplace.
 Moreover, children are to grow up steeped in the inevitability of death.